 We leave a few travel essentials for kids always ready to go in a drawer in one of our closets, and this is one of them.
 It’s so convenient to know it has what we need (we just make sure nothing needs refilling) and to not need to rethink it every time!

 We take very little in terms of kids’ entertainment while traveling.
 It’s usually just more to schlep, and they’re typically most entertained by random items along the way.
 But we always have a small baggie of some sort of lightweight building toy.
 Sometimes it’s a ziplock of LEGOs, while other times we take these along.
-The latter are some of our very favorites because they take a little more thinking and keep our kids occupied for ages.
+They’re great for a huge variety of ages.
 We’ve used this kids travel toy on both airplanes and road trips with great success.
-This small set comes with its own travel bag.
+We also love these.

-IF YOU LIKED THIS POST ABOUT KIDS AND BABY TRAVEL ESSENTIALS, YOU MIGHT LIKE THESE POSTS, TOO:
+IF YOU LIKED THIS POST ABOUT KIDS AND BABY TRAVEL MUST HAVES, YOU MIGHT LIKE THESE POSTS, TOO:

 - Kids Packing List: Family Travel Essentials